Page Contents:

 In terms of length, for a single rope system, we need enough rope to go from the ground to the highest anchor we will use, on the thickest tree we would ever climb.
 For most Saddle Hunters, JRB recommends 40′ of rope which should allow climbing to 25′.
 See the info on the Rope page for a recommended minimum diameter based on your weight.

 The Anchor.
 There are many anchors for a rope in a tree, but for a rappel system, the climber needs a retrievable anchor, allowing retrieval of the rope after the climber has safely arrived at the ground.
-See separate page for Trunk Anchors:
+We don’t need a sewn eye or a quick link either.
+See separate page for Trunk Anchors.
+For most applications, JRB’s favorite is the Maverick Hitch:

 See the Ape Canyon Products here, and use the JRB15 coupon code: Ape Canyon Ascenders and Descenders

 Although you may prefer a different device and method, JRB prefers using a Munter Friction Hitch for Rappel, requiring only a large, pear shaped carabiner to serve as the friction device.
-The Petzl William Ball Carabiner is recommended.
-See page:
+See page for recommendations:

 Rappel on the Munter Friction hitch is recommended and demonstrated in this video, which has been the most popular video on the channel: